dfripp4215/TicTacToe/README.md

 # The Great Tic Tac Toe

-This is my very own Tic Tac Toe game.
+This is my very own **Tic Tac Toe game**.
 I'm sure you're familiar with the ruleset, but just incase I'll go over them with you again.

 ## RULES